 What about trains or buses you ask?

-As for trains, it doesn’t get much cheaper there unfortunately, if at all.
+As for trains, it doesn’t get cheaper there, unfortunately.
 Driving plus fuel costs pretty well balances out with the premium of not having to drive in regards to taking the train.

 And as for buses . . . *shudder*

 The coach bus may very well be the most affordable form of transit in this country.
-However, upon selecting this mode of transportation in particular you are thereby subject to the following symptom: wanting to slit your wrists.
-That may sound overly dramatic but take it from me, who has been on a coach bus for an unnecessarily long 12 hour, painful, maddening, excruciating, I’m-going-to-strangle-someone bus ride, no money saved is worth this.
-Whatever the ticket says for duration of journey, start by multiplying that by 10.
+However, upon selecting this mode of transportation you are thereby subject to the following symptom: wanting to slit your wrists.
+That may sound overly dramatic, but take it from me as someone who has been on a coach bus for an unnecessarily long 12 hour, painful, maddening, excruciating, I’m-going-to-strangle-someone bus ride . . . no money saved is worth this.
+Whatever the ticket states for duration of journey, multiply that by 10.
 Be prepared for your driver to get lost, ask the passengers for directions, and circle endlessly around random cities.
 Watch fellow passengers disappear at rest stops or collect their belongings as slowly as a herd of turtles wading through peanut butter before finally getting their ass off the damn bus.

 It’s your call!
 You get what you pay for.